-He throws back the curtains and looks out at the world, a new man.
-Daylight floods into the room.
 He puts on his dressing-gown and bedroom slippers, and moves downstage.
-The bedroom dissolves behind him and he steps into the blinding light of a dazzling new day.
+The lights become much brighter with a projection of clear blue winter's day.
 He drinks in the glorious morning.

 I'll begin again

 I will change my fate!

 I will show the world

 That it is not too late!

-I will never stop-

-While I still have time-Till I stand at the top
+I will never stopWhile I still have timeTill I stand at the top

 Of that mountain I must climb!